Yale-BIM/f21-assignments/assignment-4/README.md

 You will now implement a linear Kalman filter to track a visual target in image space.
 Please read Sections 3.2.1 and 3.2.2 from
 Chapter 3 of the [Probabilistic Robotics book](http://www.probabilistic-robotics.org/) before starting with this assigment.
-The Chapter is available as a Course Reserve in the CPSC-659 Canvas website.
+The Chapter is available in Canvas (under the Files section).

 The `filter state`